flavioaiello/sni-proxy/README.md

 Build for docker swarm mode ingress networking.
 Secure service discovery using fqdn forwarding with dns resolution based on  embedded dns.
 Therefore there is no need to mount the docker socket and maintain labels on compose recipe.
 Just define CNAME entries per network.
 Lean and secure alternative to [Traefik](http://traefik.io), [Fabio](https://github.com/fabiolb/fabio), [Gobetween](http://gobetween.io/), [Dockerflow](http://proxy.dockerflow.com/), etc.

 ## Warning
 For more throughput and less CPU usage, zero-copy and tcp-splicing needs to be implemented in the underlying library.
 Golang also lacks support: https://github.com/golang/go/issues/10948.
 For high throughput and low CPU consumption, only haproxy based ingress controllers perform best.
+(A nginx alternative using the ngx_stream_core_module and ngx_stream_ssl_preread_module modules was not tested yet.)

 ## Docker compose sample excerpts
 ```